firmansyw30/firmansyw30/README.md

 <h1 align="center">Hi 👋, I'm Firmansyah Wicaksono</h1>
-<h3 align="center">A final year Informatics Engineering Student with high passionate on Cloud Engineering & DevOps Engineering from Indonesia.
+<h3 align="center">Recent Graduate from Informatics Engineering with high passionate on Cloud & DevOps from Indonesia.
 I'm eager to learn more and more, also for collaborate.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=firmansyw30&label=Profile%20views&color=0e75b6&style=flat" alt="firmansyw30" /> </p>

-- 🔭 I’m currently working on [my thesis about Infrastructure as Code](https://source.cloud.google.com/prime-hologram-395812/final-project-firman)
+- 🔭 I’m currently working on Rantangin as a DevOps Engineer

-- 🌱 I’m currently learning **Terraform, DevOps, and more about Cloud Computing**
+- 🌱 I’m currently learning about **DevOps, and more about Cloud Computing**

 - 💬 Let's talk more about **Cloud Computing, DevOps**